White and Panjabi | Dynamic Imaging | Fusion Decisions

 - Described spinal stability as interaction of passive (osteoligamentous), active (muscular), and neural control subsystems

-- Explained how failure of any subsystem can cause clinical instability
+- Explained how dysfunction of any subsystem can be compensated, adapted to, or lead to injury and clinical instability

-- Provided framework for understanding why structural findings don't correlate with symptoms
+- Provided framework for understanding why structural findings do not always correlate with symptoms

-- Supported role of rehabilitation targeting active and neural subsystems
+- Supported role of rehabilitation targeting the active and neural subsystems

 Kirkaldy-Willis Degenerative Cascade

-- Instability phase characterized by abnormal motion and mechanical pain
+- Instability phase characterised by abnormal motion and mechanical pain

-- Restabilization phase shows decreased motion but stenosis develops
+- Restabilisation phase shows decreased motion but stenosis develops

 - Natural history shows transition from mechanical to neurogenic symptoms